Malvineous/behringerctl/doc/behringer-deq2496.md

 If you have a full firmware dump of the flash chip taken with an EEPROM reader, then image -1 will just give you the same file back again unchanged.

+### Disassembly

+To disassemble the code, a Blackfin disassembler is needed.
+The GNU GCC project used to have support for the Blackfin ISA, however this is now discontinued.
+An older version of GCC can still be used to disassemble the code however, and a Docker container exists to make this process very painless.

+Once you have Docker installed and the ability to run containers, load the `pf0camino/cross-bfin-elf` container:

+    docker run -p 1222:22 -v /home/user/blackfin-projects/:/projects/ --rm=true pf0camino/cross-bfin-elf

+Replace `/home/user/blackfin-projects/` with a path on the host machine where data will be shared with the Docker container.
+The firmware files can be put in this folder on the host, where the disassember in the Docker container can read them.
+The disassembly output inside Docker will also be written here, where it can be accessed on the host machine as well, even after the Docker container has been terminated.

+In another shell, connect to the container via SSH:

+    ssh user@localhost -p 1222
+    cd /projects

+The default password is `secret`.

+To disassemble a raw firmware dump, copy the file into the project folder and then inside Docker, use the `objdump` command:

+    bfin-elf-objdump -D -b binary -mbfin bootloader.bin > bootloader.disasm

+To compile your own code (untested) you should be able to do something like
+this:

+    bfin-elf-gcc -mcpu=bf531 -o example.elf example.cpp
+    bfin-elf-objcopy -I elf32-bfin -O binary example.elf example.bin

+You will need to encrypt the binary before flashing it to the chip.

+### Bootloader

+The bootloader isn't a raw image file but a kind of container holding multiple images (like a .zip file but without any compression).
+The Blackfin boot sequence reads the headers in this data that dictate which blocks of data are written to which memory address at power up.

+The CLI can display these headers but not yet build a bootloader image from raw
+files:

+    behringerctl firmware examineBootloader --read bootloader.bin

+    Entrypoint: 0xffa08000
+    Index    Address       Size Flags
+        0 0xff800000          4 IGNORE flash=8-bit
+        1 0xffa08000        278
+        2 0xffa08000          2 INIT
+        3 0xff800000          4 IGNORE
+        4 0x00408000      11024
+        5 0x0040ab10      26492 ZEROFILL

+For more information on the addresses and flags, refer to the section on booting in the Blackfin architecture manual.

 ### LCD messages